tdurant12/Project1-/README.md

 Since this is my first app, I decided to take more of a simpler approach.
 I created a input form that accepts two names, one for the user and one for their crush.
 Instead of using a modal or a pop up box I used an alert box. since I was having issues connecting to the love APi Calculator server I decided to created a function that give a random percentage 1-100%.

-As a user I want to be able to enter My name and then enter my Crush's or ideal mates name, so that I can receive a score or a compatibility rating that indicates whether or not we are an ideal match for eachother.
+As a user I wanted to be able to enter My name and then enter my Crush's or ideal mates name, so that I can receive a score or a compatibility rating that indicates whether or not we are an ideal match for eachother.

 # Link To Site
 https://amazing-haupia-64a662.netlify.app